Tonkon Torp Scholarship Fund

-The Tonkon scholarship was originally established in 1987 by Portland’s Tonkon Torp law firm in memory of cofounder Moe Tonkon, who died in 1984 at the age of 78.
-Tonkon was an alumnus of Northwestern School of Law (Lewis & Clark Law School), earning his J.D. in 1928.
+The Tonkon Scholarship was originally established in 1987 by Portland’s Tonkon Torp law firm in memory of co-founder Moe Tonkon, who died in 1984 at the age of 78.
+Tonkon was an alumnus of the Northwestern School of Law (Lewis & Clark Law School), earning his JD in 1928.
 He became a prominent citizen in Portland, receiving numerous awards for his civic and professional activities, including Lewis & Clark Law School’s Distinguished Graduate Award and the Aubrey R. Watzek Award from Lewis & Clark College.

-The Moe M. Tonkon & Frederick H. Torp Scholarship provides financial support of approximately $7,000 to a deserving student.
+The Tonkon Torp Scholarship Fund provides financial support of approximately $7,000 to a deserving student.
 This endowed scholarship can be awarded to any student in any class at the sole discretion of the Dean of the Law School.